 The Bodice Ripper Defined

-We’ve discussed bodice-rippers before at Sweet Savage Flame.
-While many people still use the phrase bodice ripper as a catch-all term for historical romance or for the romance genre in general, the true definition is more narrow.
-A bodice ripper is a specific type of historical romance that existed beginning in 1972 and came to a halt somewhere in the mid to late 1990s.
+While many people still use the phrase bodice ripper as a catch-all term for historical romance, or for the romance genre in general, the true definition is more narrow.
+A bodice ripper is a specific type of historical romance that existed beginning in 1972 with the publication of The Flame and the Flower by Kathleen E. Woodiwiss.
+It ceased to exist as a sub-genre somewhere in the mid-to-late-1990s.

 Julia Quinn does not write bodice rippers.
 Courtney Milan certainly does not.
 Neither does Tessa Dare, although she cheekily has bodices ripped in a few of her books.
 Almost every mainstream historical author writing today writes “modern” historical romance, a completely different animal.